The betta fish, or Siamese fighting fish, is one of the most popular fish in the aquarium hobby.

-- Neon Tetra: They are a peaceful, shoaling species which only grow to around 1 inch in length so do not require a lot of room in the aquarium.
+- Neon tetra: They are a peaceful, shoaling species that only grow to around 1 inch in length so do not require a lot of room in the aquarium.

-- Black Neon Tetra: Like the regular Neon Tetra, this fish is the same species which exhibits a different coloration and will add variety to your aquarium.
+- Black neon tetra: Like the regular neon tetra, this fish is the same species that exhibits a different coloration and will add variety to your aquarium.

-- Rummy-nose Tetra: Like most of the Tetras on this list, they are a shoaling species which are still relatively small, growing to around 2 inches in length.
+- Rummy nose tetra: Like most of the tetras on this list, they are a shoaling species that are still relatively small, growing to around 2 inches in length.

-- Ember Tetra: They are a calm tempered, shoaling fish which grow to be only one inch in length and do not take up very much of the tank’s territory, making them ideal.
+- Ember tetra: They are calm, tempered, shoaling fish which grow to be only one inch in length and do not take up very much of the tank’s territory, making them ideal.

 - Endlers: This is a small shoaling species growing to a size of around 1 inch depending on gender.

-- Kuhli Loach: Usually more active at night when Bettas are asleep.
-Will do a great job of hovering up left over food and keeping the tank clean.
+- Kuhli loach: Usually more active at night when bettas are asleep.
+Will do a great job of hoovering up leftover food and keeping the tank clean.